-- (A) ensure data confidentiality and security during all communications between CAT Reporters and the Plan Processor, data extractions, manipulation and transformation, loading to and from the Central Repository and data maintenance by the Central Repository; - (B) require the establishment of secure controls for data retrieval and query reports by Participant regulatory staff; and - (C) otherwise provide appropriate database security for the Central Repository. - (v) The Company shall endeavor to join the FS-ISAC and comparable bodies as the Operating Committee may determine. - establish, maintain and enforce written policies and procedures reasonably designed to (1) ensure the confidentiality of the CAT Data obtained from the Central Repository; and (2) limit the use of CAT Data obtained from the Central Repository solely for surveillance and regulatory purposes.
-Each Participant shall periodically review the effectiveness of the policies and procedures required by this paragraph, and take prompt action to remedy deficiencies in such policies and procedures. - (h) A Participant may use the Raw Data it reports to the Central Repository for regulatory, surveillance, commercial or other purposes as otherwise not prohibited by applicable law, rule or regulation.
+- (A) ensure data confidentiality and security during all communications between CAT Reporters and the Plan Processor, data extractions, manipulation and transformation, loading to and from the Central Repository and data maintenance by the Central Repository; - (B) require the establishment of secure controls for data retrieval and query reports by Participant regulatory staff and the Commission; and - (C) otherwise provide appropriate database security for the Central Repository. - (v) The Company shall endeavor to join the FS-ISAC and comparable bodies as the Operating Committee may determine.

 Section 6.6.
-Written Assessments, Audits and Reports.
+Regular Written Assessment.